zhihanyang2022/gender-audio-classification/README.md

 ## Goal

 The goal of this project is to extract personal information from human voice.
-The goal of this pilot study is to test this idea first on a simple dataset before I create my own dataset.
+This is a pilot study to test this idea first on a simple dataset before I create a more sophisticated dataset of my own.

 You can think of personal information as meta-data.
 Meta-data is the information ABOUT a speaker, not the information CONVEYED by his/her speech.
 For example, if I’m the speaker, my meta-information is that I’m a male under 30 with a Asian accent and the information conveyed by my speech is, for example, “Welcome”.